Find Affordable College Courses

 Master’s Degrees in Health/Medical Physics

 There are 30 schools in the United States where you can get your master's degree in health/medical physics.
-In recent years, the majority of the students getting degrees in this area were male, and 23 were from an underrepresented racial-ethnic group.
-Also, 8.8% of health/medical physics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 31% were students from an underrepresented racial-ethnic group.
+Also, 12.9% of health/medical physics graduates were international students.

 Education Levels of Health/Medical Physics Majors

-In 2020-2021, 159 master's degrees were awarded to health/medical physics majors.
+During the most recent year for which data is available, 163 people earned their master's degree in health/medical physics.
 This earns it the #67 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in health/medical physics at each degree level.